The Benefits of Therapists Joining Insurance Panels vs. Benefits of Being a Private Pay Therapist

 The Wild Card: Superbills

-If you thought you had to choose either or, that's not necessarily the case.
+If you thought you had to choose either or, that's not the case.
 It’s possible to get the best of both worlds in some situations.

 Should a Therapist Get Credentialed by Insurance?

-Making decisions for your private practice can feel difficult at times — especially ones that could directly affect your income.
+Making decisions for your private practice can feel difficult at times — especially ones that could affect your income.

 We understand that it can all feel overwhelming, especially if you’ve found yourself as a new therapist and business owner all at once.